AmpersandTarski/prototype-frontend/docs/robot_framework_README.md

 # Robot Framework Installation Guide

+Testing [prototype-frontend](https://github.com/AmpersandTarski/prototype-frontend) is done by manual execution of a suite of Robot Framework tests on a developer desktop.
+This installation guide helps developers in performing this test.

+## Install Python

+Robot Framework is developed in Python.
+Therefore you should have installed a recent version of Python on your developer desktop.
+Current version at time of writing is Python 3.11.3.
+You do not actually have to develop in Python; you only need the framework installed.

+For installing, visit [Python.org](https://www.python.org/downloads/) and choose your favourate way of installing Python.

+To check the installation, execute a command in a command shell.

+> C:\Users\fte23680>python --version
+> Python 3.11.3
+>
+> C:\Users\fte23680>

+---
 Welcome to the installation guide for the Robot Framework tests, I have made an installation guide to get everything up and running in no-time.
 Before even cloning the [test repository](https://github.com/Sharvin1/Ampersand_test) it is important that you install the following: